 Finnlines has made an appeal to the Helsinki Administrative Court of the National Emergency Supply Agency's decision concerning the compensation of costs for securing maritime transport.
-Finnlines has also appealed to Market Court concerning the Finnish Transport and Communications Agency's calls for tenders concerning imposing a public service obligation for the aid of maritime traffic on the Turku/Naantali-Mariehamn/Långnäs-Stockholm, Kapellskär-Mariehamn, Naantali-Långnäs, Grisslehamn-Eckerö and Helsinki-Tallinn routes.
 In addition, Finnlines has made a complaint to the European Commission concerning Covid-19 situation related selective and discriminatory aid measures launched by the Finnish authorities.